GETTING PART TIME JOB IN JAPAN

 It is estimated that more than 75% of foreign students get part-time jobs in Japan.

 Should you need income to cover your daily expenses, you too may want to consider finding a part-time job or “arbeit” (アルバイト arubaito).
 Usually, students find work in services industry such as fast food shops, restaurants, cafés, hotels, or in marketing, teaching etc.

 We always recommend our students to work, at least a few hours per week.
-Beside the financial issue, this is another way to practice the language.
-Immersion is the best way to learn a language and working makes the immersion more complete.
-Further, part-time jobs enable foreign students to get acquainted with the Japanese job world and some of its rules and customs.
-In case you intend to look for a job in Japan after your Japanese language program, “arbeit” will have been a valuable experience.
+Beside the financial issue, this is another way to practice the language and improve quickly.
+Immersion is the best way to learn a language and working makes the immersion experiencemore complete.
+Further, part-time jobs enable foreign students to get acquainted with work in Japan and some of the rules and customs.
+In case you intend to look for a job in Japan after your Japanese language program, “arbeit” will have been a priceless experience.